practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Eiffel/README.md

 $
 ```

-_se_ stands for the old SmartEiffel compiler, and has later become a wrapper around the Liberty Eiffel tools.
+_se_ stands for the old SmartEiffel compiler, and has later became a wrapper around the Liberty Eiffel tools.

 <br/>